-Kylie Bennetts started in the organisation in January 2018 as the Director CEO's Office.
+Kylie Bennetts commenced in January 2018 as the Director CEO's Office.
 Kylie has worked in local government for over 10 years, holding a range of different portfolios and responsibilities and has also worked in state government predominantly project and policy development in the social services and community sectors.
 Kylie has particular experience in strategy and policy development, risk management and governance.